aliyaus/react-nodejs-chat/README.md

 # Important
 - you will need to run both auth-frontend & server for this application to work correctly.
-- in index.js wrap App with RecoilRoot
+- in index.js of frontend project wrap App with RecoilRoot
 - remove React.StrictMode to prevent React from rendering twice